covcom/205CDE/02 Git/README.md

 # Git

-Git is a sidely-used version control system (VCS), and probably the most popular one.
+Git is a widely-used version control system (VCS), and probably the most popular one.
 You need Git mainly for three reasons:

 1. The source code of your website forms part of your final assessment.
 This needs to be submitted through GitHub, which is a website based on Git.
-2. Git allows you to easier backup (and restore) your source code.
+2. Git allows easy backup (and restore) your source code.
-3. Git allows easier sharing and collaboration.
+3. Git allows easy sharing and collaborating.

 You'll see details of these as you go along.